arista-netdevops-community/cvp-in-gcp/README.md

 - Go have a coffee.
 At this point CVP should be starting in your instance and may take some time to finish bringing all services up.
 You can ssh into your cvp instances with the displayed `cvp_cluster_ssh_user` and `cvp_cluster_nodes_ips` to check progress.

 ##  4. <a name='Variables'></a>Variables
-Mandatory variables will be asked at runtime unless specified on the command line or using a [.tfvars file](terraform-tfvars), which is recommended in most cases.
+Mandatory variables are asked at runtime unless specified on the command line or using a [.tfvars file](terraform-tfvars), recommended in most cases.

 ####  4.1. <a name='Mandatory'></a>Mandatory
 - **gcp_project_id**: The name of the GCP Project where all resources will be launched.
 May also be obtained from the `GOOGLE_PROJECT` environment variable.